Cavs pull off major trade, agree to get LeVert from Pacers

 “Cleveland just picked up a heck of a player,” Carlisle said.

+The Cavs are sending Ricky Rubio and his expiring $17.8 million contract, a lottery protected first-round draft pick in 2022 and two second-round picks to the Pacers for LeVert, a person familiar with the trade told The Associated Press.

+Cleveland will also get a second-round pick in 2022, said the person who spoke on condition of anonymity because the teams have not yet participated in the required conference call with the league for approval.

 The Cavs, who won just 22 games last season, have moved into playoff position and believe they can win the Eastern Conference title.
-They've been aggressively shopping for more backcourt help after losing guards Collin Sexton and Ricky Rubio to season-ending injuries.
+They've been aggressively shopping for more backcourt help and a wing player after losing guards Collin Sexton and Rubio to season-ending injuries.

 LeVert should more than help.
-The 27-year-old is averaging 18.7 points and 4.4 assists for the disappointing Pacers, who are 19-35 and already thinking about their future.
+The 27-year-old Ohio native is averaging 18.7 points and 4.4 assists for the disappointing Pacers, who are 19-35 and already thinking about their future.

 LeVert scored 42 on Friday against Chicago.